 Once you receive your score report, you may reapply online by visiting AMP’s website at www.goAMP.com.
 Candidates retaking the CPH exam will be charged the appropriate registration fee when registering to retake the exam.My score report says that I’m “Provisionally Certified.”
 What does that mean?

-NBPHE only certifies graduates or alumni of schools or programs of public health accredited by CEPH.
-Therefore, your CPH is pending until after your academic institution verifies with the NBPHE that you have completed all requirements for graduation.
+Candidate who take the exam under the student eligibility criteria are not fully certified until they have completed their degree.
+The CPH status for these student candidates is pending until after your academic institution verifies with the NBPHE that you have completed all requirements for graduation.
 This will happen electronically between your academic institution and NBPHE.
 Then you will automatically receive a certificate recognizing your accomplishment and your CPH status will be active.Will anyone else see my score?

 Student and alumni scores are only shared with the academic institution which conferred or will confer candidates’ degree.
 All successful Certified in Public Health examines are listed on the NBPHE website.